392nd (Croatian) Infantry Division: Final months

 During the last few months of the war, the division was engaged in the defence of the northern Adriatic coast and Lika.
 Mickl was shot in the head by Partisans near Senj on 9 April 1945, and died in hospital in Rijeka the following day.
 The task of the division was to fight the Partisan 4th Army advancing from the south-east, and to support the LXXXXVII Army Corps, consisting of the 188th Mountain Division and 237th Infantry Divisions, which were in danger of being enveloped near Rijeka.
 The division arrived in the area of Rijeka in mid-April 1945 after it suffered losses in the Lika-Primorje operation.
 However, by April 1945 the Croatian manpower of the division had been significantly reduced due to desertions or release.
 Around this time, about 3,000 Croats were released, leaving a small number of Croats remaining with the division.

 Some of the released Croats apparently succeeded in travelling to the Slovene Littoral in the closing days of the war.
 They were then organised as a separate unit of the largely illusory remnant of the Armed Forces of the Independent State of Croatia under the command of General Matija Parac, which was formally part of General Draža Mihailović's Chetniks.
 The unit was under the direct command of General Miodrag Damjanović.
 Later the unit retreated to British-occupied northern Italy.

 The division, including its few remaining Croats were ordered to move north towards Klagenfurt in Austria.
 Some of the remaining Croat members of the division were killed while the LXXXXVII Army Corps attempted to push through, but the formation lacked the strength to achieve its objective.
 As a result, on 5 May 1945, Generaloberst Alexander Löhr, Commander-in-chief Southeast Europe, authorised the LXXXXVII Army Corps, including the 392nd Division, to surrender.
 The Partisans accepted the German surrender on 7 May in the area between Rijeka and Ilirska Bistrica, at which time all the remaining Croats and some Italian fascist troops still fighting alongside the Germans within the Corps were released.
 For several days the disarmed German troops of the Corps were allowed to travel towards Germany, but on 12 May the Partisans decided to make them prisoners of war.

+Postwar

+Following the division's surrender many of its members, including all German personnel, were murdered.
+On 3 April 2009, the Croatian Helsinki Committee for Human Rights announced that mass graves containing the remains of approximately 4,500 members of the division had been discovered near Zaprešić.
+Locals indicated that the Partisan 21st Serbian Division was responsible for the massacre.